Skip to main content

 What's next for the family?

-As of right now, they are not considering transferring any of their remaining embryos - they have their hands quite full raising their twins!
-The couple looks forward to experiencing what life has to offer with their sweet girls.
+As of right now, the proud parents aren't planning to transfer any of their remaining embryos - they have their hands quite full raising their twins!
+The couple looks forward to experiencing everything life has to offer with their long-awaited daughters.

 Sierra Dehmler